plateausteve/acjwebapp/README.md

 # Drawing Test
-Adaptive comparative judgment webap
+Adaptive comparative judgment web app

+What's this?

-This webapp collects comparative judgment data that can be processed using Thurstone's Law of Comparative Judgment (CJ).
-Comparative Judgment is a measurement tool that can be used to estimate an unknown paramater attribute for a group of items from the perspective of one or more judges.
-The parameter investigated with this method should be a holistic attribute all items share to varying degrees, such as "overall quality."
+This web app collects comparative judgment data that can be analyzed with Thurstone's Law of Comparative Judgment (CJ).
+Comparative Judgment is a measurement tool for estimating an unknown paramater attribute for a group of items from the perspective of one or more judges.
+The parameter investigated with this method should be a holistic attribute all items share to varying degrees.

-The value of collecting and crunching these data is from the information it provides about:
+The value of collecting and crunching these data comes from the resulting information about:

-* The perception of the **judge(s)**, and
+    The perception of the judge(s), and
-* An underlying **parameter** or quality of an item, to whatever degree known by researchers.
+    An estimated measure of a parameter, quality, or characteristic of the items being compared.

+Terms

+    Set is the collection of items being compared.
+    Script is the term used in early research literature for an item being compared.
+    Estimate is the estimated parameter value of item after comparison.
+    Judge is the person doing pairwise comparisons.
+    Person ID is the anonymous ID code that links an item to the person who created it.

+Making comparisons

+Users who are judges have been assigned one or more sets of anonymous scripts.
+Select a set from the Compare menu, where two scripts will be presented side-by-side.
+Using your own criteria, decide whether the left or right is more ______.
+(The page will prompt you with the comparison term for that set.)
+Make sure to view all pages of each PDF file before making a judgement.

+Keep making comparisons until you reach the limit when you'll no longer be presented with pairs from that set.
+As you progress, you will be show pairs that are more and more similar.
+Use the criteria you've developed for your decisions, but don't overthink your decisions or worry about making the wrong decisions.
+There will be plenty of them to account for ambiguity.
+Checking your comparisons

+Select a set from the Comparisons menu to see a table of all comparisons you've made so far.
+Clicking on the script ID code will let you inspect each one.
+Checking your results

+Select a set from the My Results menu to see dynamically computed statistics based on the comparisons you've made.
+The purpose of this table is to show your progress as you make comparisons.
+The reliability and validity of these rankings and statistics are not sufficient for educational decisionmaking.
+Viewing combined ranks and scores

+Select a set from the Stats menu to see how ranks and scores are estimated combining the comparisons of up to three judges.
+When the similarity of the rank order of scripts by three judges reaches acceptable levels, the scores will be finalized.

 # Installation